 We long to remain connected to our deepest self, the part of us that is somehow beyond our normal thinking head and moving body.
 Spiritual direction can be about clearing a safe space for the “soul” to appear.
 How do our deep desires and our deep listening show us something of the movement in our soul?

 We will meet together once a month for an hour by phone or Zoom (with or without video), where we will attempt to create a space in which both of our deepest selves will dare to show up.

 I generally see people once a month for one hour.
-We would meet by phone or Facetime.
+We would meet by Zoom.
 My fees are on a sliding scale from $30 - $100 per session.
-I don’t turn anyone away for lack of funds.

 I am an ordained Unitarian-Universalist minister.
 I am currently retired and have completed a two year program of training in providing spiritual direction from the Haden Institute.
 Additionally, I am a member of the UU Spiritual Directors Network.

 If you would like to explore more about this, feel free to contact me.